eduNEXT/atlas-ansible-utils/README.md

 │   hosts.ini
 └───group_vars
        all.yaml
+       caddy_servers.yaml
 ```

 Inventory is generally separated per environment, and contains a **hosts** file (hosts.ini including target hosts to provision) and a **group_vars** folder which can contain multiple files in yaml format.
 These files contain configuration variables.
-For simplicity, we store our variables in a file called **all.yaml**.
+For simplicity, we store our variables in a file called **all.yaml**  and **caddy_servers.yaml** for the caddy installation.
 Important to mention that inventories can get as complicated as the use case requires.
 Please visit [Ansible docs page](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) to get further information about inventories.

 > **_NOTE:_** Generally our inventories are included in the manifest repositories.
 There you can find examples on how to create a new inventory.